Acadix Software

 If installing from a CD/DVD drive or installing on a virtual machine, download a .iso image.
 Use CD/DVD burning software to burn a disc for real hardware, or just load the .iso into the virtual CD/DVD drive in the virtual machine.
 A -disc1.iso file is a generally a good choice.
 The -disc1.iso.xz files will download faster and can be uncompressed with "unxz" if you have it.
 Choose "amd64" for an x86-based PC, or "aarch64" for a VM on ARM-based Macs.

-Boot from the USB stick or CD/DVD drive and follow the instructions on the screen to install FreeBSD.
-This can be completed in a few minutes by experienced users, but your first time through, you should take your time and read all instructions carefully.
+Boot from the USB stick or CD/DVD drive and follow the instructions on the screen to install your BSD base system.
+This can usually be completed in a few minutes by experienced users, but your first time through, you should take your time and read all instructions carefully.

 Desktop-installer will install and replace base components as needed, but you can speed up the process by making the following choices during the OS install: